junxit/us-congress-bills-111/metadata.md

 - 2009-10-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11348-11349)
 - 2009-10-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11348-11349)
 - 2009-10-15 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2010-04-21 — Committee on Environment and Public Works.
+Ordered to be reported with amendments favorably.
+- 2010-06-28 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 111-217.
+- 2010-06-28 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 111-217.
+- 2010-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 446.